 If the alteration / addition or change of use does not involve any of the above, then a Section 68 application is not required.
-However, a service report less than 12 months old may be required by Council to indicate the existing OSSM system is operating satisfactorily.
+However, a condition and or service report less than 12 months old may be required by Council to indicate the existing OSSM system is operating satisfactorily.